45ninjas/kau-rock/kau-rock/docs/GameObject.md

     Calling OnStart will call OnStart on all children followed by all OnStart on all components.

 ### *void* SetParent
     Used to set the parent for this GameObject.
-If the parent is null the gameobject becomes a root object.
+If the parent is null the gameobject becomes a root object by adding itself to the SceneManager's list of Root Objects.

+### *void* RmoveComponent